Azzam-Alhussain/Azzam-Alhussain/README.md

 ## I'm a Ph.D.
 Candidate, Engineer, and a Researcher !!

-- 🔭 I’m currently working on Hardware acceleration for optimized Deep Nueral Network
+- 🔭 I’m currently working on Hardware acceleration for optimized Computer Vision
 - 👯 I’m looking to collaborate with other students and researchers from around the world
-- 🥅 2023 Goals: Become an expert in SoC-FPGA, DNN with Computer Vision, HLS & RTL coding,   Research techniques, and hopefully I'll publish two        more papers this year
+- 🥅 2023 Goals: Become a consultant in SoC-FPGA for DNN with Computer Vision
-- ⚡ Interest: (HW/SW Co-design)
+- ⚡ Interest: Edge AI with HW/SW Co-design

 ### Connect with me: